krakintgithub/main/roadmap/Readme.md

 - Setup the chat or the communication channels for the community - done
 - Register the miner with the Canadian patent office (or US office if Canadian one is unreasonable) - when the group miner is done - WILLL NOT BE DONE (change of plans).
 - Light Paper Token writeup - done
-- Code and deploy the webpage.
+- Code and deploy the webpage. done
-- Add 10KRK to a miner, as a bounty to show how the miner works.
+- Add 10KRK to a miner, as a bounty to show how the miner works. done
-- Register Krakin't as the sole proprietorship in Canada, Ontario
+- Register Krakin't as the sole proprietorship in Canada, Ontario done
+- Coding the miner APP done